 Beveridge Ghost Town, Inyo Mountains Wilderness, CA

-The Inyo Mountains are often overlooked by the neighboring Sierra Nevada, which makes them a secret to many, even in crazy crowded California.
-This remote mountain range has little development, difficult accessibility, and no amenities, which is a powerful combination to keep crowds away!
+The Inyo Mountains are often overlooked by the neighboring Sierra Nevada, which makes them a secret to many, even in crowded California.
+This remote mountain range has little development, difficult accessibility, and no amenities, which is a powerful combination to keep crowds at bay!
 This rugged route isn't for the faint of heart, but for hikers seeking a backcountry experience, it can be a very rewarding out and back.
 You won't find a trailhead, so study this area before you go & keep your navigation skills sharp.

 Great Divide Basin, Continental Divide Trail, Crooks Mountain Herd Management Area, WY